 CRI also offers online and in-person continuing education courses on topics such as canine sports medicine, pain management, canine nutrition, geriatrics, and orthotics and prosthetics.

-Courses are offered in Florida, Colorado, Missouri, and other locations.
+Courses are offered in Missouri, Colorado, and other locations.

 MOVE Integrative Rehabilitation & Physical Medicine™ (IRPM) embraces the concept of rehabilitating the whole animal using a mixture of osteopathic principles, physical therapy, structural integration, as well as science-based integrative medicine.
 This program is developed for veterinarians who would like to add this dynamic modality to their current practices, or for those who are looking to immerse themselves in this evolving field.
 RACE approved for a total of 177 hours, our techniques and protocols are geared toward seamless incorporation into a general or integrative medical practice without the need for expensive equipment.
 As are all CuraCore® VET's courses, IRPM is comprehensive and patient centered.